MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ::: moniker range="vs-2017"

 >[!TIP]
 >If you previously downloaded a bootstrapper file and want to verify what version it is, here's how.
 In Windows, open File Explorer, right-click the bootstrapper file, choose **Properties**, choose the **Details** tab, and then view the **Product version** number.
-To match that number to a release of Visual Studio, refer to the [Visual Studio build numbers and release dates](visual-studio-build-numbers-and-release-dates.md) page.
+To match that number to a release of Visual Studio, see [Visual Studio build numbers and release dates](visual-studio-build-numbers-and-release-dates.md).

 ::: moniker-end

 ::: moniker range="vs-2019"

 >[!TIP]
 >If you previously downloaded a bootstrapper file and want to verify what version it is, here's how.
 In Windows, open File Explorer, right-click the bootstrapper file, choose **Properties**, choose the **Details** tab, and then view the **Product version** number.
-To match that number to a release of Visual Studio, refer to the [Visual Studio 2019 Releases](https://docs.microsoft.com/visualstudio/releases/2019/history) page.
+To match that number to a release of Visual Studio, see [Visual Studio 2019 Releases](https://docs.microsoft.com/visualstudio/releases/2019/history).

 ::: moniker-end